robcarver17/pysystemtrade/docs/production.md

 - Roll adjusted.
 This is only possible if you have no positions in the current price contract.
 It will create a new adjusted and multiple price series, hence the current forward contract will become the new priced contract (and everything else will shift accordingly).
 Adjusted price changes are manually confirmed before writing to the database.

 Once you've updated the roll status you have the option of choosing another instrument, or aborting.

+NOTE: Adjusted price rolling will fail if the system can't find aligned prices for the current and forward contract.
+In this case you have the option of forward filling the prices - it will make the roll less accurate, but at least you can keep that instrument in your system.

 #### Cycle through instrument codes automatically, but manually decide when to roll